brianrayxu/Smart-Key---Security-System/README.md

 2018-12-6

 ## Summary
- In this quest, we were tasked with implementing a smart key, sercurity hub, and TingoDB database system.
+ In this quest, I was tasked with implementing a smart key, sercurity hub, and TingoDB database system.
 This system works in a way such that when the fob is put into the proximity of the security hub, the key sends an IR signal containing the fob's unique ID and password.
  This information is then compared to the correct values stored and pre-determined on the hub.
 From there, the hub will send the information to a Raspberry Pi, which is hosting our database of login history, as well as send an access or rejection signal back to the fob using HTTP requests.
 Then, an LED on the fob will be green or red, signalling successful login or rejection.

  Concurrently, the information sent to the database is also sent to a remote client displaying the log history of the security hub.
 This includes the fob ID, timestamp, password, etc.

 ## Evaluation Criteria

-We decided on the following specifications for a successful solution to this quest:
+It was decided on the following specifications for a successful solution to this quest:

  - Fob can send IR signal to Hub
  - Fob can receive access/rejection through network